Why the Coastal Skipper Plus?

-Pilotage, boat handling, seamanship and navigation.
-Use of the equipment on board the yacht, rules of the road and meteorology
+During the week you will study: pilotage, boat handling, seamanship and navigation as well as use of the equipment on board the yacht, IRPCS and meteorology

 This is very much a hands-on course - introducing new skills which you will polish if you go on to do the MCA exams (Coastal Skipper MCA or Yachtmaster Offshore).
 During the week you will spend time doing passages as well as learning things like sailing on and off buoys and pontoons, sailing in confined areas as well as blind navigation, running fixes etc.